fapapa/reduce_and_inject/reduce_and_inject.md

 controlled switches that do our bidding.
 For all their complexity, we interact with them using touches, swipes, clicks, and keypresses, etc., that feel like an extension of our own bodies and minds.
-The concept that allows us to bridge the gap between their complexity and their eas-of-use is abstraction.
+The concept that allows us to bridge the gap between their complexity and their ease-of-use is *abstraction*.

 The processor of a computer generally only has one way to conditionally execute instructions.
 You can think of it this way: you send the processor an